learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed errors that occured when attempting to send emails with weird characters
 - Fixed the completion certificate printable for when a user's name had weird characters
 - Fixed a small number of forms that could not be submitted via javascript
+- Fixed the wording on the profile form for new users
+- Fixed the review_single survey links for admin survey review pages

 Development changes
 ===================